Sign in

 PROS:

-Less expensive generally (depending on the type of plastic), convenient and lightweight.
+Generally less expensive (depending on the type of plastic), convenient, and lightweight.

 CONS:

-Will need to be replaced every few months because they can easily stain, scratch, collect odors that can't be removed or bacteria over time with use.
-As a material, plastic is not recommended in the microwave or dishwasher to avoid potential leaching.
-For this same reason they should be washed carefully to avoid scratching.
-If you decide to use plastic, choose bottles that are free from BPA, BPS, PVC and Phthalates.
+They need replacement every few months as they can easily stain, scratch, and harbor odors that are difficult to remove.
+Plastic isn't recommended for microwave or dishwasher use to avoid potential leaching, and should be cleaned carefully to prevent scratching.
+If using plastic, choose bottles free from BPA, BPS, PVC, and Phthalates.

-Glass or plastic baby bottles are good choices for most families.
-So much so that, at Chicco, we started thinking, &#;Wouldn&#;t it be great if you could combine the best of glass AND plastic &#; with none of the drawbacks &#; in a single bottle?&#; We&#;re excited to say the answer is Yes!
-Chicco partnered with the manufacturer of an advanced patented technology, used in medical and pharmaceutical products, that permanently bonds pure glass to the interior of a crystal-clear, premium plastic exterior.
-This technology is used in products ranging from syringes delivering medicine into eyes to covid vaccine vials.
+Both glass and plastic baby bottles are suitable for most families.
+This led Chicco to ponder, 'Wouldn't it be great if we could combine the benefits of glass with plastic—minus the drawbacks—into a single bottle?'
+We're thrilled to say the answer is yes!
+Chicco partnered with a manufacturer of advanced patented technology, used in medical products, to bond pure glass to the interior of a crystal-clear, premium plastic exterior.

 Chicco DUO® combines the wellness benefits of glass with the convenience of plastic in one remarkable bottle.
-The combination of the Invinci-Glass® inner layer with the plastic outer layer means these bottles are lightweight, breakproof and that baby&#;s milk only touches pure glass.
-DUO just might be the baby bottle for you.
+The Invinci-Glass® inner layer shields milk from plastic, ensuring that your baby's milk only touches pure glass.
+DUO may be the perfect baby bottle for you.

-• Invinci-glass inner layer shields milk from plastic
+• Invinci-glass inner layer protects milk from plastic

 • Wide neck for easy filling

-• Free of BPA, BPS, PVC & Phthalates
+• Free from BPA, BPS, PVC, and Phthalates

-• Lightweight & comfortable to hold for mom & baby
+• Lightweight and comfortable for both mom and baby

 • Durable and break-proof

-Throughout development, DUO was thoroughly tested for safety, function, ease of use, and acceptance by both babies and parents.
-Chicco DUO delivers peace of mind for parents and premium comfort for babies.
+Throughout development, DUO underwent thorough testing for safety, functionality, ease of use, and acceptance by both babies and parents.
+Chicco DUO offers peace of mind for parents and premium comfort for babies.

-After reviewing the pros and cons of glass, plastic, silicone, stainless steel and the newest hybrid baby bottle, you&#;ll want to consider a few additional factors.
-We mentioned budget, lifestyle and personal preferences earlier, but most parents tell us that the second biggest concern for them is their baby&#;s acceptance of the nipple.
+After reviewing the pros and cons of glass, plastic, silicone, stainless steel, and the newest hybrid baby bottle, consider additional factors.
+You may have budget, lifestyle, and personal preferences, but many parents report their biggest concern is their baby’s acceptance of the nipple.

-There may be as many kinds of nipples as there are bottle shapes and materials, but don&#;t worry!
-We&#;re here to help you understand the differences in shapes, flow rates and more.
-For all you need to know about baby bottle nipples, check out our guide: How to choose the right nipple for your baby.
+There are numerous kinds of nipples as there are bottle shapes and materials, but don’t worry!
+We’re here to help you understand the differences in shapes, flow rates, and more.
+For everything you need to know about baby bottle nipples, check out our guide: How to Choose the Right Nipple for Your Baby.

 Bottle Comparison: Glass, Plastic, or Silicone?

-There are a gazillion different baby bottles out there--different brands, different sizes, different styles, and different materials.
+There are countless baby bottles available—different brands, sizes, styles, and materials.
 Bottle materials can easily be categorized into three groups: plastic, silicone, and glass.
-To help you figure out which type is right for your baby, we've come up with a quick rundown of what these different types are good for, who might use them, and pros and cons to using each material.
+This quick overview will help you determine which type is right for your baby, including their benefits, suitable users, and pros and cons of each material.

 Avent Natural 9 oz Bottle